Mid-contract price rises: How they work

 This is because Ofcom currently allow providers to increase prices of both in-contract and out of contract customers as long as the price increase is clearly specified at the point of sale and in the terms and conditions.

-Even in Ofcom's new rules, due to come into effect from January 2025, providers are still allowed to increase prices annually.
+Even in Ofcom's new rules, which came into effect from January 2025, providers are still allowed to increase prices annually.
 The only thing that has been ruled against is continuing to use either inflation-linked or percentage-based price rises.

-The exception to this is Sky and their subsidiary NOW Broadband, who use "prices may change" terms and then inform customers of how much their prices will go up by giving notice in advance of the change.
-Part of this notice has so far always included the option for customers to reject the increase and cancel their contracts without penalty.
+The main exception to this approach is Sky, its subsidiary NOW Broadband, and Gigaclear, which use "prices may change" terms.
+These providers notify customers at least 30 days in advance of any increase and specify exactly how much prices will rise.
+Importantly, this notice has always included the option for customers to reject the increase and cancel their contracts without penalty.

 Further details: Price rises by provider